marxanweb/general/documentation/docs_user.md

 - Properties - this opens the Feature Properties window - for more information see [Feature Properties window](#feature-properties-window).
 - Remove from project - this is a shortcut to remove that feature from the project.
 - Add to map - the features geometry will be added to the map as a polygon - currently only one feature at a time can be shown on the map.
-- Outline planning units where the feature occurs - this shows those planning units which intersect the features polygon.
-Only one feature can be shown at a time with its planning units.
+- Outline planning units where the feature occurs - this shows those planning units which intersect the feature's distribution.
+Only one feature can be shown at a time.
-- Zoom to feature extent - zooms the map to the extent of the features geometry.
+- Zoom to feature extent - zooms the map to the extent of the feature's geometry.
 - Preprocess - intersects the feature with the planning grid which is a prerequisite for a Marxan run.
 For more information see [Preprocessing features](#preprocessing-features).

 #### Adding and removing features
-To add or remove conservation features in a project click on the +/- button in the features tab and select which features you want to include in the project.
+To add or remove features in a project click on the +/- button in the features tab and select which features you want to include in the project.
 Features that are included in the project will be listed in alphabetical order.
 Features can only be added or removed in projects that were created with the New Project Wizard and not for imported projects.
 For more information see [Why do imported projects have less functions available?](#why-do-imported-projects-have-less-functions-available)

 #### Viewing feature metadata
 In the context menu click Properties to view all of the feature metadata.
 For more information see [Feature Properties window](#feature-properties-window).